Local Foods, Local Places in Williamson

 Their efforts are supported by Local Foods, Local Places (LFLP), a federal partnership supported by the U.S. Environmental Protection Agency (EPA), the Department of Agriculture, and other agencies.
 Williamson is one of 93 urban and rural communities that has received planning assistance services through LFLP since 2015.

 Through LFLP, EPA put on a 2-day workshop in Williamson for local, regional, and federal stakeholders in 2015.
 The workshop included brainstorming, action planning, and discussion around their goals.
 Following the workshop, Williamson held a regional breakout session to continue the dialogue on a larger scale.
-Out of the workshop, a regional partnership was formed with counties of Lincoln, McDowell, and Logan, and with organizations like Refresh Appalachia, Veterans and Warriors to Agriculture, and local food networks.
+Out of the workshop, a regional partnership was formed with counties of Lincoln, McDowell, and Logan, and with organizations like Refresh Appalachia, Veterans and Heroes to Agriculture, and local food networks.

 From the ideas that came out of the workshop, WHWC started construction on a vacant building in downtown Williamson to house the Health Innovations Hub (the HUB).
 This site now serves as the center for health and food entrepreneurs to circulate and act on ideas.
 WHWC and HUB partners have created access to fresh produce through community gardens, farmers markets, farm-to-table initiatives, and repurposing vacant coal land into viable farming and ranching operations.